BYLAWS of the

 Article IV: MEETINGS OF BOARD OF DIRECTORS

-The Members shall meet at such time and place as is designated by the Board of Directors.
+1. The Members shall meet at such time and place as is designated by the Board of Directors.

-The President or a majority of the Board of Directors may call special meetings of the Membership.
+4. The President or a majority of the Board of Directors may call special meetings of the Membership.

-The Board of Directors shall mail (at the last known mailing address) or email to each member and post a notice on the DNA website at least ten (10) days before the Annual Business Meeting, before each regular meeting, and, whenever possible, before each special meeting.
+5. The Board of Directors shall mail (at the last known mailing address) or email to each member and post a notice on the DNA website at least ten (10) days before the Annual Business Meeting, before each regular meeting, and, whenever possible, before each special meeting.
 If written notice is not possible, the President, or his or her designate, must make a good-faith attempt to notify each Member.
 The notice for each meeting shall contain a list of the major business to be transacted at the meeting.
-The notice of the Annual Business Meeting shall contain the names of those nominated for each position on the Board of Directors.
+Annual Business Meeting shall contain the names of those nominated for each position on the Board of Directors.

 Article V: OFFICERS AND DIRECTORS